FAQs

 12. Can you help us with roll out?

 Yes, we can help you roll RODi HR out across your company.
-As part of your set up fee, we include one-hour briefing meetings with each function, where we cover:
+As part of your onboarding fee, we include one-hour briefing meetings with each function, where we cover:

 • Purpose of Performance Management